 Americans are so accustomed to the teabag with its dangling tea string that we assume all the great civilizations of tea drinkers—the British, the Indians, the Chinese—employ single-use tea bags when they have tea.
 That is not, in fact, always the case.

 There is one other important teatime fact we may not be aware of as well.
 There is something so minimalist about drinking tea; we assume we are innocuous, innocent little carbon-neutral creatures when we have our tea.
 In fact, we are unbeknown polluters, and we are well-advised to stop it.

 The good news is it doesn’t have to be that way.
-We can join some of the world’s more discerning and more environmentally friendly tea drinkers and eschew the single-use tea bag altogether.
+We can join some of the world’s more discerning and more environmentally friendly tea drinkers, and organic tea brands, and eschew the single-use tea bag altogether.
 We can accomplish this by kitting ourselves up with reusable tea bags and strainers.
-To speed that process, here is our list of the twenty-two best reusable tea bags and strainers.
+To speed up that process, here is our list of the twenty-two best reusable tea bags and strainers.